espanso/website/docs/migration/what_changed.md

     replace: "Works only on chrome!"
 ```

+TODO: explain how we used to "split" files and refactor the next sentence

 Moreover, the legacy version supported a clumsy mechanism to split the configuration over multiple files by using
 the `parent` option.